 Obtaining your University degree is no longer just about turning up to lectures and passing assignments.
 You will have an opportunity to develop a set of skills that sets you apart from a crowd in a very challenging and crowded labour market.
 Your work placement is an important part of your degree course.
 It forms an integral component of your year 2 'Placement' module and so is assessed and credit bearing.
-We have an excellent network of employers who we feel would be able to offer relevant experience to help you develop employability and personal skills whilst developing understanding of key academic content of your course.
-These are related to mapping, environment, planning, communities, issues of social inclusion and the dynamics of difference and diversity.
+We have an excellent network of employers who we feel would be able to offer relevant experience to help you develop employability and personal skills whilst developing understanding of the key academic content of your course.
+This related to mapping, ecology, environment, planning, communities, issues of social inclusion and the dynamics of difference and diversity.
 We set you up with the work placement employer, but you are free to source your own with our assistance.

-The aim of the placement module is to not only develop professional or employability skills through a placement programme but a series of supporting taught sessions/workshops relating to CV construction, interview skills, personal and professional reflection, skills analysis and LinkedIn account set up.
-As everyone is different in the way they possess, perform and reflect on skills in the workplace, the work placements will enable you to recognise the skills and competencies.
+The aim of the placement module is to not only develop professional or employability skills through the placement programme but also through a series of supporting taught sessions/workshops relating to CV construction, interview skills, personal and professional reflection, skills analysis and LinkedIn account set up.
+As everyone is different in the way they possess, perform and reflect on skills in the workplace, the work placements will enable you to recognise the skills and competencies that are required to develop a related geographical, planning or housing related career.